bitsapien/bitsapien.github.io/content/notes/talks/mocking-in-tests.md

 Set of two talks around mocking and the responsibiility that comes with the power of mocking.

+### At Tech Tuesdays

-The first one is an internal talk focussed on audience in ThoughtWorks, the other is a repeat in VodQA shots (A talks platform for QAs in India)
+This is a recording of an internal talk focussed on mostly a developer audience in ThoughtWorks.

-The first one has some really good questions towards the end of the talk.
+This version of the talk has some really good questions towards the end and code examples.

 {{< youtube id="BZiIK_1nFKo" >}}

+### At VodQA Shots

+A repeat in VodQA shots (A talks platform for QAs in India).
+This version has less jargon and is targetted on audiences that might be tech leads or QAs or developers.

 {{< youtube id="llzZz-QZJLQ" >}}